How To Write A Short Story

 Using In Media Res does a lot of heavy lifting in regard to your storytelling.
 By starting knee-deep in action, you can skip the exposition, which saves on words, and in the process, creates the tension needed to hook the reader.

 Perhaps one of the best illustrative examples of In Media Res was Marget Attwood, who is quoted as saying that she would start the story Little Red Riding Hood with the line - ‘It was dark inside the wolf.’

-There are many different types of narrative structure for telling stories.
-(If you are interested in developing into this in more detail, here’s a good place to start).
-This is especially true for long-form fiction (novels) with popular structures such as three- and five-act structure dominating the way stories are written and told.
+There are many different types of narrative structures for telling stories.
+(If you are interested in delving into this in more detail, the snowflake method is a good place to start).
+This is especially true for long-form fiction (novels), with popular story structures such as three- and five-act structure dominating the way stories are written and told.

 However, suppose you want to make sure you are not wasting precious writing time, especially when experimenting with short stories.
 In that case, you need to ensure you are creating solid, readable pieces of fiction.